rulatt/RNA_editing_pipeline/README.md

 Notes :

-You can Run only part of the scripts, for example :
+You can run only parts of the scripts, for example :

+<pre>singularity exec snakemake_9.12.0.sif snakemake -s REDItools2_pipeline.sf --cores 4 run_annotation run_r_filtering </pre>